Uebergebuehr/graphcms/README.md

 * Graph model (node and relationship types) freely editable
 * Lightweight
 * Works out of the box
+* Use proper standards if possible (JCR 2.0, BPMN 2.0, OAuth 2.0)

 ## Technology Stack